 Does your application display accurately on any user’s device?
 Have you worked with optimized experience?
-When it comes to graphics, developers usually follow the rule of ‘one size fits most’, which is not a correct solution.
-Undoubtedly, this is the simplest way but it can crush application visual appeal.
-To look perfect your app has to be tailored to the screens of the specific devices.
+When it comes to graphics, developers usually follow the rule of ‘one size fits most,’ which is not a correct solution.
+Undoubtedly, this is the simplest way, but it can crush the application visual appeal.
+To look perfect, your app has to be tailored to the screens of the specific devices.
 The best graphics ideally load at the run time and amount to a pleasant user experience altogether.
 Yes, it is about controlling the visual language to suit a specific platform.

-That’s why you should be wary of the application dimensions and resolutions.
+That’s why you should be wary of the mobile application dimensions and resolutions.
 Even accomplished designers who are constantly studying mobile or other screen designs get baffled among the numbers of sizes and resolutions.
-In this article, we are going to talk about the terms of the screen and density that have to be considered within designing mobile apps.
-Buy the way if you consider finding a developer for your app we advise you to read the article Hidden Truth about Hiring reliable Mobile App Developer.
+In this article, we will talk about the terms of the screen, app dimensions, density that have to be considered within designing mobile apps.
+Buy the way, and if you consider finding a developer for your app, we advise you to read the article Hidden Truth about Hiring a reliable Mobile App Developer.

 There will be some basic terms you have to know about mobile screen dimensions and screen resolutions:

 - Pixels – the smallest addressable element in all points addressable display device;

 - Screen sizes – the physical size of the area where pictures and videos are displayed.
 The size of a screen is usually described by its diagonal length, which is the distance between opposite corners, usually in inches.

 - Resolutions – the number of distinct pixels in each dimension that can be displayed.
 For example, 720wx1080h

 - DPI stands for «Dots per Inch.» The number of points (or pixels) that are rendered in one inch on the interface.

 - Density Independent Pixels – an abstract measurement for Android.

 - Points – refers to an abstract measurement for iOS.